Do Go On - 407 - The Real Pocahontas

 And then he doesn't shoot her.

-So ladies, it pays to be hot,
+So ladies, it pays to be hot.

 Anyway, but like, you know,

-we're looking at this through a modern lens you guys.
+we're looking at this through a modern lens, you guys.

 He jumps out and he says,

-have you had a sports girl?
+have you heard of sports girl?

-A sports girl, you would love it.
+You would love it.

-Anyway, they become friends, they fall in love.
+Anyway, they become friends.

 After a fight between settlers and natives,

-Powertown orders the natives to stay away
+Powhatan orders the natives to stay away from the Englishmen,

-continue to meet up.
+but Pocahontas and John continue to meet up.

-Both sides find out about this budding relationship
+Both sides find out about this budding relationship and a fight breaks out.

-Cocoaum attacks and attempts to kill John,
+Kokoam attacks and attempts to kill John,

-but a young settler, Thomas,
+but a young settler, Thomas, voiced by Christian Bale,

-voiced by Christian Baal, intervenes and kills Cocoa.
+intervenes and kills Koguong.

 Wow.